How The Dark Future Of Blade Runner's 2019 Los Angeles Looks In The Light Of Actual Today

 So what about those "flying cars" Uber keeps writing about?

 The rideshare giant has been promoting their big plan to revolutionize urban mobility through "aerial ridesharing."
-In the process, Uber has embraced the notion that they will soon send flying cars zipping over the city, where passengers will laugh at all the simpletons in their quaint automobiles, crawling on the asphalt below.
+In the process, Uber has embraced the notion that they will soon send flying cars zipping over the city, where passengers will laugh at the rabble in their quaint automobiles, crawling on the asphalt below.

 "Blade Runner showed flying cars in L.A. in 2019; thanks to Uber Air they may have only been off by a few years," a company spokesman said when we asked how Uber itself was characterizing its new aerial vehicles.